You have the option to stream directly to your Facebook Profiles and Pages of which you are an admin.

 - Share with lets you choose which audience you would like to share your stream with.

-- Check Continuous Live if you wish to keep streaming beyond Facebook's four-hour streaming limit (note that this will not send out additional notifications or save any VOD from your stream onto Facebook).
+- Check Continuous Live if you wish to keep streaming beyond Facebook's eight-hour streaming limit (note that this will not send out additional notifications or save any VOD from your stream onto Facebook).

 Below these basic configurations, click Advanced Settings to set a variety of options for customizing your live video post on Facebook, such as adding tags for other pages on Facebook, and audience targeting tools.